The reference paper for SAFIR is:

 The software SAFIR is used by researchers as well as by design offices for real construction projects.
-Some recent design projects in which SAFIR was used are listed below:
+Some recent projects in which SAFIR was used are shown below.

 Four Pancras Square in London, UK – Trenton Fire

 SAFIR was used for the fire design of the outside weathering steel frame.
 Performance based fire engineering was essential to enable this architectural design.

 “(..) a successful example of where early fire engineering engagement has helped deliver an iconic design. (..)
 To allow the weathering steel to develop its protective patina and achieve the desired aesthetic, it must be left untreated and exposed; this is in conflict with traditional fire resistance solutions.“

 From: Hopkin D., et al. “A structural fire strategy for an exposed weathering steel-framed building.”
 The Structural Engineer: journal of the Institution of Structural Engineer 96.1 (2018): 60-66.

 Wilsdorf bridge in Geneva, Switzerland – MP Ingenieurs Conseils